Fifth Harmony Promises to Make Fans ''So Proud'' With New Music

 Congratulations are in order for Fifth Harmony and their fans known as Harmonizers.

 "Thank you so much.
 Wow.
 This is truly amazing.
 Fans, you guys are truly a force to be reckoned with," Ally Brooke shared with the audience.
 "We love you too.
 Thank you for bringing so much joy and kindness and love to our world.
 We wouldn't be the same without you.
-We thank god for you.
+We thank God for you.
 This is for you, so thank you so much."

 Kevin Winter/Getty Images for iHeartMedia